By-Laws

 Eligibility for Membership

 Section 1.
-Subject only to the specific conditions stated hereinafter, any person of good character who has an interest in the paranormal shall be eligible for membership at the discretion of the Directors and President.
+Subject only to the specific conditions stated hereinafter, any person of good character who has an interest in the paranormal shall be eligible for membership at the discretion of the respective State Coordinator and / or the President.
 Quarterly we open up membership to the public (January, March, June, September, and December).

-Section 2 .
-Anyone wishing to become more involved with the organization may become a Member by subscribing as either a Sustaining Member or a Contributing Member.
-Sustaining members are active investigators.
+Section 2.
+Anyone wishing to become more involved with the organization may become a Member by subscribing as either a Active Member or a Contributing Member.
+Active members are investigators that are on the team roster.
 This requires a certain amount of commitment and responsibilities as outlined below.
 Contributing members are members that contribute to the organization in one form or another.
 Applicants for both types of memberships must meet the following requirements:

 A. All Members must be at least twenty-one (21) years of age and have a valid ID or driver's license prior to joining.
 Exceptions to this rule may be granted by the president.

-C. He/she must attend a brief ten (10) minute one-on-one interview with the President or appointed officer prior to acceptance in the SGHA.
+C. He/she must attend a brief ten (10) minute one-on-one interview with the President or appropriate State Coordinator prior to acceptance in the SGHA.
 Applications for membership are considered by the Staff Officers and voted into a 6 month probationary membership by a majority vote.

-D. He/she must attend all training classes and pass SGHA's annual certification as outlined in our training and certification programs.
+D. He/she must attend all training classes and pass SGHA's internal training curriculum as outlined in our training programs.

 Section 3.
 No person shall be eligible for membership if: